Porsche 911 (classic): 2.2-litre / C and D series (1969–1971)

 For model year 1970, the displacement of all 911 engines was increased to 2195 cc with 84 mm bore x 66 mm stroke.

 Power outputs were uprated to 125 PS in the 911T (911/03 engine, Zenith 40TIN), 155 PS in the 911E (911/01 MFI), and 180 PS in the 911S (911/02 MFI).
 The engines for Sportomatic were 911/06 (Zenith 40TIN) for the T, 911/04 (MFI) for the E, and 911/05 (MFI) for the S, all with the same power rating as the engines for manual transmission.
 For the Canada/US market, only 911T had market-specific 911/07 (125 PS, Zenith 40TIN) for the manual, and 911/08 (125 PS, Zenith 40TIN) for Sportomatic.
 These engines had a lighter magnesium-alloy crankcase, larger valves/ports, and stronger conrods.

 The internal code for this C series, its 2.2L engines, and parts number prefix for the new parts were switched from "901" to "911", including the new Typ 911 transaxle with a larger 225mm diameter clutch.
 The body had aluminium engine lid, and hidden-from-sight pull levers on door handles, replacing the previous push buttons.
 CDI ignition and ventilated brake discs became standard for all models.

 D series in MY1971 (from August 1970 production) added hot-dip zinc coating rust-proofing, side impact beam in the doors, central twist knob on the glove box lid, three-speed wipers with intermittent function (911T without intermittent), and the fuel pump behind the fuel tank was relocated to the left-rear of transmission.
-All the engines added oil squirters on the crankshaft and new sealed chain tensioners.
+All the engines added oil squirters for the pistons on the crankcase and new sealed chain tensioners.
 Power windows became optional equipment for the first time.

 The 912 was discontinued, with the 914 taking its place as Porsche's entry model.

 Despite the lower maximum power output of the 911E compared to the 911S, the 911E was quicker during acceleration up to 160 km/h, because the higher torque in the high rpm range of 911S was not enough to offset the higher torque in the low/mid rpm range of the 911E.
-Porsche factory team used 911E in rally events, where a wide power band is more advantageous, and the 911E was called the "Secret weapon from Zuffenhausen" by the amateur entrants who tended to buy the 911S given the choice.
+Porsche factory team used 911E in rally events, where a wide power band is more advantageous, and the 911E was called the "Secret weapon from Zuffenhausen" by the amateur entrants who tended to buy the 911S, the only model on which "Rally Kit" option was initially available.